xelnaga64/PAD-SDK/README.md

 Original Project: https://pad.asp-software.org/padsdk.php

-Since the original SDK is not updated any more by its authors, I updated to make it work on PHP7.
+Since the original SDK is not updated any more by its authors, I've updated it to work with php7.

 PAD(R) - Provided by the Association of Software Professionals